GET ORDAINED

 A close up of a man and woman holding small taper candles as they light the unity candle at their wedding reception

-Be mindful of decorations and clothing when setting up your candles
+Be mindful of decorations and clothing when setting up your candles and practice good fire safety on the wedding day.

 Transitional phrases & ceremony wording

-Officiants should offer a few words to let guests know what’s coming next, and then talk about the ritual’s symbolism and meaning for the couple.
+Say a few words to let guests know what’s coming next, and then talk about the ritual’s symbolism and meaning for the couple.

-Unity Candle Ceremony Sample Script
+Unity Candle Ceremony Wording & Sample Script for the Wedding Officiant

-(Following the vow and ring exchange)
+(After the vow exchange)

 Officiant to the Couple: